 Whenever I find myself in a big city, I try to use an underground railroad widely known as a subway or a metro.
 Why?
 Because it's a cheap and reliable mode of transportation.
 Also, it's hard to get lost (at least I haven't yet) whether it's a smaller city like Minsk or Tbilisi, or a gigantic metropolis like New York, Istanbul or Seoul.
 But the number one reason I like to use an underground railroad is because that's the best way to get to know a city you're in - its people, its vibe, its failures, its successes.
 It's a mirror of a city's real face you cannot hide behind shiny facades or tall fences.
 I decided to kick off a series of articles about underground systems in different cities across the world, and the London Underground or simply the Tube would be the first one of them.

-By mid-1800s, London already had over 3 million in population making it the most populous city in the world.
+By the mid-1800s, London already had over 3 million in population making it the most populous city in the world.
 Increasingly popular commuter trains, that popped up like mushrooms after a good rain, would bring even more people from all over England.
 But London's by-laws prohibited trains into the city.
 So people often had no alternatives to water taxis and horse-powered cars to get from a train terminus into the city.
 It must have been a nightmare to navigate in London without modern forms of transportation (old pictures below from the London Transport Museum show how bad the traffic was).

 Opened in 1863, the stretch between Paddington and Farringdon stations became the world's first underground railroad which immediately won people over and ensured its continued expansion.
-First stations were not too sophisticated, and were basically dug with a cut and cover method.
+First stations were not too sophisticated and were basically dug with a cut-and-cover method.

 Despite its success and ever-growing popularity, the underground railroad's operation had a serious drawback: all trains were powered by steam locomotives, and, as a result, coal exhausts would remain underground poisoning passengers and especially train operators.
-It also goes without saying that in 1800s there was no air conditioner, so you can imagine how hot a ride must have been.
+It also goes without saying that in the 1800s there was no air conditioner, so you can imagine how hot a ride must have been.

 It all changed with the introduction of electric locomotives in 1890.
 It's amazing how innovative people can be if there is a real problem that must be solved.